marfo203/marfo203/README.md

 # Your Name

 <h1 align='center'>Hi! 👋 I'm Martin</h1>
 I am a 4th year engineering studetn at Linköping university.
 At the moment I am pursuing a computer science degree.
-Take a look at some of my projects and laborations below
+This page contains some of my own projects and laborations from university.

 ## Contact
 <div align='center'>